How to build a killer B2B editorial calendar [steps included]

 The key for a successful content designer is to think beyond just how your content looks.
 Every post should reflect the core values of your company.

 They operate as the point of contact online, acting as the voice and face of your company.
-Core responsibilities include social media, working with the press, and looking for opportunities to publish your content.
+Core responsibilities include posting on social media, working with the press and looking for opportunities to publish your content.

 Say that your content team has created an article about a new product you’re offering and its benefits.